baheldeepti/hospital-bi-reporting-tool/docs/Hospital_Strategy_App_Overview.md

 ---

 ## ✅ Conclusion
 This app helps hospital teams make **data-driven decisions** and plan better strategies using:
 - Math 🧮
 - AI 🤖
 - Charts 📈

-All wrapped in an easy-to-use Streamlit interface.

-Let me know if you want a PDF or tutorial video next! 🎥